major/major.io/content/posts/2019-11-18-monitoring-openshift-cron-jobs.md

 ---
-title: Monitoring OpenShift cron jobs
 author: Major Hayden
-type: post
-date: "2019-11-18"
-slug: monitoring-openshift-cron-jobs
-twitter:
-  card: "summary_large_image"
-  site: "@majorhayden"
-  title: Monitoring OpenShift cron jobs
-  description: >-
-    Openshift (and Kubernetes) allow you to run jobs on schedule, but these jobs can fail from time to time.
-You can monitor them from bash!
-  image: images/2019-11-18-clock.png
 categories:
 - Blog Posts
+date: '2019-11-18'
+description: Openshift (and Kubernetes) allow you to run jobs on schedule, but these jobs can fail from time to time.
+You can monitor them from bash!
+images:
+- images/2019-11-18-clock.png
+slug: monitoring-openshift-cron-jobs
 tags:
 - linux
 - kubernetes
 - openshift
 - shell
+title: Monitoring OpenShift cron jobs
+type: post
 ---

 ![clock]